Excellence in Public Service since 1974

 Disaster situations are coordinated through pre-plans, fire Incident Command System, TCOMM, and Thurston County Department of Emergency Management.
 The EMS System maintains pre-positioned disaster resource trailers that can respond to the site with additional disaster medical supplies and equipment.
 Medic One is capable of immediately placing, additional fully equipped Medic Units in service by calling back paramedic staff.

 The Emergency Medical Program Director (EMPD) is staffed and paid by the Medic One office.
 The EMPD provides medical direction and authorization for system function.
 Prehospital standing orders/protocols, dispatch protocols, certification, training, testing standards, medical quality assurance and medical disciplinary actions are the EMPD's responsibility.
 An Assistant MPD was added to the EMS System in 2012 to supplement EMPD training and Quality Improvement functions.
 In 2012, EMPD medical support was initiated to Thurston County SWAT.
-EMS protocols are being developed as smart phone app for 2012 implementation.
+EMS protocols were converted to a smart phone app in 2012.

 The policy making body is the Thurston County Board of County Commissioners (BoCC).
 Advisory to the BoCC and the Medic One office is the Thurston County EMS Council.
-The EMS Council is made up of 13 members: three citizens-at-large, a BoCC representative, three Fire Commissioner representatives, a City of Olympia representative, a City of Tumwater representative, a Fire District # 3 representative, a south county Mayors representative for suburban/rural cities, the Chair of Operations Committee and the EMPD.
+The EMS Council was modified in 2014 and is made up of 15 members: three citizens-at-large, one citizen-at-large countywide physician, a BoCC representative, three Fire Commissioner representatives, a City of Olympia representative, a City of Lacey representative, a City of Tumwater representative, a Fire District # 3 representative, a south county Mayors representative for suburban/rural cities, and non-voting members the Chair of Operations Committee and the EMPD.

 The Medic One office staff is responsible for developing and implementing system policies and procedures, recommended by the EMS Council and authorized by the Board of County Commissioners.
 The Medic One office is responsible for county-wide: system coordination, county to region system integration, equipment/supply purchase, staff support to the EMS Council/committees, EMS provider initial BLS training, EMS continuing medical education, system quality management (QM), ambulance licensing and system financial administration.
 The office provides county-wide citizen CPR training and system education.
-In 2012, CPR Training was provided to 2,820 citizens in 234 classes.
+In 2014, CPR Training was provided to 3,289 citizens in 286 classes.
 In 2011, Public Access Defibrillator (PAD) training was added to the citizen CPR classes.
-PAD trains citizens how to use a public automatic external defibrillator (AED).
+The CPR program was enhanced in 2013 to add High School CPR training with 1,491 high school students trained in 55 classes during 2014.
+PAD trains citizens how to use a public automatic external defibrillator (AED) as part of the CPR programs.
 In 2007, the Medic One system implemented a county-wide SafeKids (national childhood trauma prevention program) by partnering with Thurston Child Care Action Council.
 SafeKids provides child car seat fitting/education, bicycle helmet fitting/education, water safety education and other child trauma prevention programs.

-The full-time Medic One staff is composed of: administrator, administrative assistant, BLS training/QM supervisor, BLS training coordinator, ALS training/QM supervisor, purchasing/CPR coordinator, data entry/receptionist.
-The part-time Medic One staff includes: Emergency Medical Program Director, assistant EMPD, training and data system support.
+The full-time Medic One staff is composed of: administrator, administrative assistant, BLS training/QM supervisor, BLS training coordinator, ALS training/QM supervisor, Information Systems technician, purchasing/CPR coordinator, data entry/receptionist.
+The part-time Medic One staff includes: Emergency Medical Program Director, assistant EMPD, training support and CPR outreach coordinator.
 CPR and continuing education instructors are part-time or contract personnel.

 2703 Pacific Avenue SE , Suite C